Thursday, September 24, 2015

 This entree is not for the faint of palate.
 It's a delicious hot mess when you get eggs over easy.
 Nothing's better than mixing the yolk with all the other ingredients.
 Somehow it works.
 I've been to Hawai'i a few times and have never ordered a Loco Moco - it just seemed too deceptively simple, and too much.

-The gravy is made from chicken broth and quite flavorful.
+The gravy is made from chicken broth and is quite flavorful.
 The Hamburger is just plainly fried on a flat top.
 Rice is for extra carbs and soaking up the egg yolk and gravy.
 I especially like the Macaroni Salad.
 It's extra creamy with mayo.
-This version doesn't have shredded carrot, like in some plate lunches I've tried in Hawai'i.
+This version doesn't have shredded carrots, like in some plate lunches I've tried in Hawai'i.
 For my cheap$kate recipes for Macaroni Salad and Sticky Rice, just click here.

 The Rainbow Drive-In also serves a smaller Loco Moco Bowl that's easier to handle.

 This blog post is a food 2fer.
-Not only do I review a Loco Moco Plate, but you get a fast food side of Spam Musubi from the 7 Eleven, that I bought around the corner from the Rainbow Drive-In.
+Not only do I review a Loco Moco Plate, but you get a fast food side of Spam Musubi from the 7-Eleven, that I bought around the corner from the Rainbow Drive-In.

-Locals have their version of grab and go grub, and it's not a hot dog in a bun -- what they like is a sauteed slab of Spam on sushi rice, wrapped with a black band of dried seaweed (known as Nori.)
+Locals have their version of grab-and-go grub, and it's not a hot dog in a bun -- what they like is a sauteed slab of Spam on sushi rice, wrapped with a black band of dried seaweed (known as Nori.)
 Go into any convenience store, or deli case in a grocery, and you'll find a warmed heat-lamp case of Spam Musubi.

 Now I know it sounds gross, but until you've tried it don't turn your nose up, too high.

 Spam became popularized by the military during WWII.
-So anywhere American soldiers were stationed, including Hawaii and Korea, Spam followed, and was absorbed into the locals diet.
+So anywhere American soldiers were stationed, including Hawaii and Korea, Spam followed and was absorbed into the locals' diet.

 Japanese make up a part of the local populace, so they added "Hawaiian Steak," or Spam, to their traditional Musubi recipes.
 Musubi is any protein or veggie with sticky rice that's wrapped in dried nori, or seaweed.
 It's a small single serving, slightly shorter than a Twinkie.

 There are many flavors of Musubi.
-I've tried breakfast Musubi, a combination of bacon, omelet and Spam.
-You can in anything including: cucumber, avocado, fried chicken, steak, tuna and salmon.
+I've tried breakfast Musubi, a combination of bacon, omelet, and Spam.
+You can in anything including: cucumber, avocado, fried chicken, steak, tuna, and salmon.
 Spam's typically sauteed, and sometimes marinated with soy and teriyaki sauce for extra flavor.

 Bacon, Egg & Spam Musubi